Add and manage your store's products and product categories.

 You can also export your products and save a backup of them in CSV format.

 You can update any product or category at any time, then choose to stage it for publishing, publish it immediately, or save it as a draft to unpublish it on the next site-wide publish.

 You can also import your products automatically using a CSV file, or by integrating with external sources using services like Zapier or the Webflow API.

-Here's a breakdown of how each of the above counts towards your item limit:
+Here’s a breakdown of how each of the above count toward your item limit:

-More information can be found on our site plan pricing page.
+More information about the limits for each Ecommerce site plan can be found on our site plan pricing page.